manishkumar802/connect_hub/README.md

 2. Frontend: Create component → Add to routes → Connect to Redux

 ### Testing
-1. Use MongoDB Compass to view database
+1. Use MongoDB Atlas web interface to view database
 2. Use browser DevTools for debugging
 3. Check backend console for logs
 4. Use Postman for API testing